vboughner/bixby-capsule-with-aws/docs/02-design-and-plan.md

 When originally designing My Brain capsule, I tried to place almost everything in the cloud.
 Later I realized that there is a great deal of help in Bixby for handling interaction and dialog that needs to be different under various circumstances (singular or plural responses, for example).
+So you may find that some of the text generation that is going on within the lambda is unnecessary and could be moved to the capsule code.

 At the same time, if you find yourself writing a lot JavaScript code in the capsule to handle some problem, it's best to move that work in the cloud.
-The AWS Lambda lets you use Node 10, with modern JavaScript language, and you'll have convenient access to the data your capsule stores.
+The AWS Lambda lets you use Node 10, with modern JavaScript language, and you'll have convenient access there to the data that your capsule stores.

 ## Plan for your Data Storage